 The "granddaddy" of dungeon hack RPGs, Rogue has a long history that dates back to the 1970's.
 It was first released as a test application for UNIX, and quickly garnered popularity among system administrators and computer science students.
 It was such a popular "test" that enterprising UNIX admins and users distributed it, expanded it, imitated it, and ported it to their home computers. |

-The game's original concept was unique and rich enough that decades later, it has an entire genre of computer games named after it, commonly called "Roguelike Games", and today still attracts a loyal following and lively community and newsgroups.
+The game's original concept was unique and rich enough that decades later, it has an entire genre of computer games named after it, commonly called "Roguelikes", and still today attracts a loyal following and lively communities and newsgroups.

-What is so special about the game that it still attract gamers for over a decade?
+What was so special about it?
 Many revoluationary features that have become the norm in today's RPGs.
-Rogue is an ASCII-interfaced (i.e. all text or text-charater based), turn-based, single player dungeon crawl.
-Its attraction lies neither in plot nor puzzles (both of which are paper-thin... you are a treasure hunter not unlike the Adventurer in Infocom's Zork), but in the seemingly endless combinations of features, a wide variety of monsters and loot, and randomly generated dungeon that guarantees infinite replayability.
-In short, Rogue is to RPGs what Crowther's mainframe Adventure is to adventures: a revolutionary game that spawned a genre.
-It may not stand the test of time very well after all these years, but for those who want to get a sense of where today's blockbuster dungeon crawls the likes of Diablo descend from, Rogue is it.
+Rogue is an ASCII-interfaced (i.e. all text or text-charater-based), turn-based, single-player dungeon crawl.
+Its attraction lies neither in plot nor puzzles but in the seemingly endless combinations of elements, a wide variety of monsters and loot, and randomly generated dungeon that guarantees infinite replayability.
+It may not stand the test of time very well after all these years, but for those who want to get a sense of where today's blockbuster dungeon crawls – the likes of Diablo – descend from, Rogue is it.
 Two thumbs up!

 Note: if you are interested in the rare commercial version of this game, check out Rogue (Epyx) also reviewed on this site.